kaitlinnewson/carto2017/content/speakers.en.md

 ## Emily Sugerman
 Emily Sugerman os a Master’s of Library and Information Science candidate at the University of British Columbia, with a BA in Comparative Literature and Culture from the University of Western Ontario.
 Print map love runs deep!

+## Deena Yanofsky
+Deena Yanofsky is a Map and Data Librarian at McGill University.
+Her current research interests focus on digital scholarship, open data, and civic engagement.

 ## Barbara Znamirowski
 Barbara Znamirowski holds a Bachelor degree from Queen’s University and a Master of Library and Information Studies from Dalhousie University.
 She is Head of the Maps, Data & Government Information Centre at Trent University Library and ESRI Site License Administrator for Trent.
 Her current research interests include regional HGIS, pedagogical approaches to expanding data literacy on campus, and effective content management of web sites for maps, data and government publications.
 She is editor of the ACMLA Bulletin’s GIS Trends column.